spm/spm-docs/docs/tutorials/vbm/image_processing.md

     The developers of SPM always appreciate bug reports.
 There are about half a million lines of code in SPM12, so it's bound to contain a few mistcakes.

-## **Normalise to MNI Space**
+## **Write Normalised**

-This step uses the resulting `u_rc1`` files (which encode the shapes), to generate smoothed, spatially normalised and Jacobian scaled grey matter images in MNI space (Mechelli et al, 2005; Ashburner, 2009).
+This step uses the resulting `y_rc1`` files (deformation fields), to generate smoothed, spatially normalised and Jacobian scaled grey matter images in MNI space (Mechelli et al, 2005; Ashburner, 2009).

-* **Dartel Template**: Select the final template image created in the previous step.
-This is usually called Template\_6.nii.
+* **Shoot Template**: Select the final template image created in the previous step.
+This is usually called Template\_4.nii.
 This template is registered to MNI space (affine transform), allowing the transformations to be combined so that all the individual spatially normalised scans can also be brought into MNI space.

 * **Select according to**: Choose **Many Subjects**, as this allows all flow fields to be selected at once, and then all grey matter images to be selected at once.

     * **Many Subjects**

-        * **Flow fields**: Select all the flow fields created by the previous step (``u_*.nii``).
+        * **Deformation fields**: Select all the deformation fields created by the previous step (``y_*.nii``).

         * **Images**: Need one channel of images if only analysing grey matter.